deartc/DanceMusic/README.md

    The following are included in  the git hub section  called DDL tables to clarify I completed the table requirements.
 I  created a relational database schema with a minimum of 3 tables and created DDL (Data Definition Language) for tables and views.
 At least 2 of the tables  contain 4 or more columns.
 Two of the tables  have a many-to-many relationship.
 Two of the tables  have a one-to-many relationship.The following data types are present somewhere in the table definitions: DATETIME, INT, VARCHAR
 Each table is related to one or more of the other tables via a primary key/foreign key relationship.

-The following are included in the git hub section called Insertion to clafify I completed the requirementsL I created DML (Data Manipulation Language) to load the tables with sample data.
+The following are included in the git hub section called Insertion to clarify I completed the requirementsL I created DML (Data Manipulation Language) to load the tables with sample data.
 I populated these tables with data by manually inserting data, or using some sort of import tool.
 I have included input script.